Compulsory Earthquake Insurance (TCIP)

 • Alternative residence and workplace costs

-• All bodily injuries and deaths
+• All bodily harms and death

-• Claims for spiritual damages
+• Claims for non-pecuniary damages

 Maximum Coverage Limit